redb17/forum-web-app/readme.md

 * Questions/answers/comments are editable.
 * Users can search for questions based on multiple tags.
 * Profile of every user showing his Karma Points and other data.

+## Getting Started

+Execute command "npm install" to install all dependencies then "node app.js" to start the app.

 ## Acknowledgments